|By: Paul S. Cilwa||Viewed: 6/28/2017

 |Memoirs of my dead ex-mother-in-law's childhood in turn-of-the-century Yonkers, New York.|

 These essays were written several decades years ago by my then-mother-in-law, Agnes E. Steinberg.
 She asked me to type them for her, and then to try and market them.
 In spite of the high-quality of writing, it was not an easy market for nostalgia and I was never able to place them.
+Except for the photo of Agnes, none of the photographs you see here were hers; they are, however, carefully chosen from public domain photos of the period.
 Agnes, who was a little girl at the turn of the century, had a remarkable ability to observe and to describe what she saw.
 I'm pleased and proud to be able, finally, to give these writings the exposure they deserve.

 The History Of Sound Recording

 |By: Paul S. Cilwa||Topics: #Science #History #Music #SoundRecording||Page Views: 744|